 Timestamp Server and Proof of Work

-Since earliest verified transaction is the source of truth, it is important to keep track of transaction timestamps.
-A timestamp server takes a hash of block of items and publishes it to the entire network, hence creating records with timestamps.
-Each timestamp also contains the previous timestamps in its hash, hence keeping a record of previous transaction as well, and forming a ‘chain’.
+Since the earliest verified transaction is the source of truth, it is important to keep track of transaction timestamps.
+A timestamp server takes a hash of blocks of items and publishes it to the entire network, hence creating records with timestamps.
+Each timestamp also contains the previous timestamps in its hash, hence keeping a record of the previous transaction as well, and forming a ‘chain’.

 Bitcoin Blockchain is a distributed ledger.
 In order to implement this system of timestamp servers on a distributed network, a proof-of-work system is needed.